 For the individual-based networks, specialization is lower than the species network, and also increases over the study period but much more quickly.
 Nestedness is lower than species and somewhat decreases.
 The networks are less modular overall, and this modularity is lowest at the beginning and higher in the mid and later.

-For the floral cluster network, less specialized than species and individual, but increase for the later time period.
+For the floral cluster network, less specialized than species and individual but increase for the later time period.
 Changes in the floral cluster network are less pronounced except evenness which decreases a fair bit.
+Ok.. this is tough to resolve in terms of meaning.

+OK – idea – what about flipping results by factor, then have a table with factor, measure, significant, trend?
+This would focus more on the ecology of system and might be easier to resolve – ie floral density changes in these measures but not others… time is important to these measures but not… etc… you can imagine how this would flow.
+Might be easier to follow and to write up in Discusion too – so you are testing relative importance of each factor in several ways but you organize and discuss by the factor – thinking about this for a water.nutrient expt… I would likely present water results, nutrient results, then have an interactions section.
+Then for each I measure abundance, rgr, mortality, and biomass.
+But I would organize by factor tested.

 Influence metrics